architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

 Responsibilities
 ****************
 #.
 Guarantee our product success by acting as a conduit/facilitator for communication between the team and the customers.
-#.
-Prioritizing and selecting user stories.
-This entails grooming the **product backlogs** with the help of the
-   Srcum Master.
-#.
-Break down the overall vision into feasible and tactical pieces of work for the development team to understand and create.
-#.
-Coordinate the :doc:`Events`.

 The means to communication to the customers include: